CoinFundApp/backend_invoices/README.md

 (if running it will show a status of `online`)

-5. Secure it with ufw
+5. Secure server with ufw

 - `sudo ufw allow 22`
 - `sudo ufw allow 443`